BandhaviC/Data_Analysis_of_UberData/README.md

 Throughout the analysis, I was able to pull out several interesting insights:
 - Most purpose Of Trips was for meeting and meal/Entertain
 - Friday has the Highest Number of Trips
-- 20 to 25th day has more number of trips per each day
+- 20th to 25th day has more number of trips per each day
-- 12th month has more number of trips in a month
+- December month has more number of trips

 We will use Python to: